samjulien/blog/_posts/2018-05-17-ruby-on-rails-killer-workflow-with-docker-part-2.md

 end
 ```

-This will grow as you build the application.
+This file will grow as you build the application.

 Bring the container down if it is already running and boot it up again to ensure middleware changes take effect.